-Preventing Disruptive Behavior
+Prevent Disruptive Behavior

 Setting clear guidelines at the start of each term will aid in setting the tone in the classroom.
 This small investment in time will aid in keeping disruptions to a minimum and hold students accountable to a known standard.
 Clear expectations should be discussed with students and detailed in the course syllabus.

-Responding to Disruption
+Respond to Disruption

-When responding to disruption be sure to express empathy, develop discrepancy, avoid arguments, roll with resistance, establish group rules, and attack ideas not people.
+When responding to disruption, be sure to express empathy, develop discrepancy, avoid arguments, roll with resistance, establish group rules, and attack ideas not people.

-- Northeastern University: disruptive students in the classroom
+- Northeastern University: Disruptive Students in the Classroom

-- Jason Ebbeling and Brian Van Brunt EdD (Faculty Focus): Four Tips for Dealing with Difficult Students
+- Jason Ebbeling and Brian Van Brunt Ed.D.
+(Faculty Focus): Four Tips for Dealing with Difficult Students